dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## You Will Learn the Domain

+It is suggest on and off that by working in a company one will *"learn the domain"*.
+For example while working for a bank one will learn the ins and outs of how financial markets operate, similarly how the betting industry works when building betting software, etc.

+This is generally a good idea and something if anything expected to happen.
+It becomes problematic when it is used as a cover for the absence of procedures, proper project management, or infrastructure from the company’s end.
+Or company does not have anything substantial to offer with the only thing they can offer is domain knowledge.
+As an example say that a company operates in the health sector so an employee is supposed to interact a lot with doctors.
+In this case they will learn how the medical space works by interacting with practitioners on a daily basis.
+It can mean, and we have lots of prior experience of this, that there is no project management, people responsible for Quality Assurance, other roles, so the developer does a mix of requirements gathering, customer support, customer service, and project management... on top of typical developer duties.
+End users might even have the phone numbers of different employees calling them when they have some free time on their own schedule or on the peaks when they need help.

+A good way to summarize it is that in these places you do not get out of your comfort zone and expand your skills, you rather do things that are not related to your profession at all.
+Companies do not level you up from your current level as a professional, more like one step "out".
+All this has been historically served as "get to know the domain".

+End of first part, second one coming soon.

+Hope this article helped a bit and made you feel a little bit more prepared for your job hunt.

+Although Feta Report is a Greek podcast.
+If you like the subject matter and the flow of the article let us know and we will do some episodes in English.

+---

 It is common to suggest that by working in a company you will *"learn the domain"*.
 Like if you work in a bank you will get to know how the financial markets operate, or how the betting industry works, etc.